MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 :::image type="content" source="../media/adoption-guide/govern-manage-phase.svg" alt-text="The govern and manage phase." lightbox="../media/adoption-guide/govern-manage-phase.svg":::

 Governance of your organization’s ability to detect attacks with a threat protection and XDR infrastructure is an iterative process.
-By thoughtfully creating your implementation plan and rolling it out across your security operations team you have created a foundation.
+By thoughtfully creating your implementation plan and rolling it out across your SecOps team you have created a foundation.
 Use the following tasks to help you start building your initial governance plan for this foundation.

 | Objective | Tasks |
 |:-----|:-----|